streetdrone-home/SD-VehicleInterface/README.md

 #### Limitations:
 * Speed control with closed loop feedback, limited to 10 mps
 * Negative velocity requests are interpreted as a target of 0 mps instead of reverse
-* Angular acceleration requests without feedback loop, limited to 100 deg/s
+* Angular speed requests without feedback loop, limited to 100 deg/s
 * Accuracy of the controller may vary dependant on the environmental conditions at the time of test

 ## Requirements